zanppa/gpxalt/README.md

 available in tiles) and use those to replace the inaccurate elevation data of the GPX track with more accurate measured one.

 ## Getting started
-This program is written in Python 2.7.
-It uses some external libraries, and I've included two necessary ones in the repository.
+This program is updated to Python 3.
+It requires some external libraries; two necessary ones are included in the repository.

 ### Prerequisites
-This program needs following external libraries:
+Following external libraries are required:
 ```
 numpy
 urllib